Useful Resources (for HTML & CSS)

 3rd and last method is, by extension, easy aswell and the most "lightweight" choice between the previous 2 options- but it has a couple of pre-requirements to make it work:

-Afterwards, you should install the Busybox app, install the binaries from it, and then you should be having VIM installed onto your device's root (exactly on the /system/xbin folder path).
-If you fill in on that criteria, you need to install apps like Terminal Emulator (necessary for using VIM on your device) and BusyBox (only get meefik's version, since it is the only app that offers built-in the VIM binaries).
+Afterwards, you should install the Busybox app, install the binaries from it, and then you should be having VIM installed onto your device's root (inside the /system/xbin folder path).
+If you fill in on that criteria, you need to install apps like Terminal Emulator (necessary for using VIM on your device) and BusyBox (only get meefik's version, since it is the only app that offers built-in the VIM binary itself).
 After installing BusyBox onto your device, you should finally have VIM on your device- though, there are few disadvantages (unless you don't mind those, then you can skip this section and move on):

 If you're on Mac, maybe the installation could be just as similar as Linux: